Isaac Bear Early College High School

 Isaac Bear Early College High School, also called Isaac Bear, is a selective-enrollment school at 630 MacMillan Avenue, Wilmington, North Carolina.

+History

-The premises are situated on UNCW campus and were founded in the auditorium of Annie H. Snipes Elementary school in the year 2006.
+The premises of the school are situated on UNCW campus and were founded in the auditorium of Annie H. Snipes Elementary school in the year 2006.

 New Hanover County Schools operates this school with the support of the University of North Carolina at Wilmington and the Gates Foundation.
 Students must apply to attend this school; no more than 100 submissions are accepted per year.
 As of the 2008–2009 school year, only 62–63 students were accepted.
 The program allows for students to work and earn up to 60 college credits, which, on average, are worth about $15,210.
 "As a partner in the North Carolina University System and the North Carolina New Schools Project, Isaac Bear Early College High School provides an accelerated, college-ready education by cultivating an environment of mature scholarship and leadership."

+In 2019, New Hanover County’s state Rep. Deb Butler suggested UNCW designate a piece of land for a county-funded Isaac Bear building.
+She told Port City Daily in 2019 the conditions at Isaac Bear were “abysmal.”
+On May 27, 2022, the UNCW Board of Trustees approved plans to construct a two-story building for the selective-enrollment early college.
+The memorandum of agreement stated UNCW would provide around 1 acre of land to be used for up to a 44,000-square-foot building at the back of campus.

 Background and Original Building

 The original Isaac Bear Building, located at Market and 13th Streets, served as the first home of Wilmington College, outside the public school system.
 Classes were first held there in 1947.

+Namesake

 Constructed in 1912, the name of the first building was given by Samuel Bear, Jr. (1854–1916) as a memorial to his brother, Isaac Bear.
 The Bear family, owners of an intrastate wholesale dry goods firm located on Front Street, made a number of large donations to better the community such as a wing to James Walker Memorial Hospital.
 Isaac Bear was known as "one of Wilmington's most capable and highly esteemed businessmen."
 He was a member of North State Lodge of B'nai B'rith, past Grand President of District Grand Lodge, and B.P.O.E Elks #532.
 Upon his death, the Isaac Bear Memorial School served to remember "the close friendship and devotion between the brothers and their interest in public welfare."
 The school and its name stands as a memorial to Samuel Bear Jr.'s original intentions—to honor his late brother Isaac.